 Malaga, Spain is such a beautiful city that has changed hands throughout history.
 It is the home to Pablo Picasso and Antonio Banderas.
 I have been wanting to visit for some time and I was excited to finally have the opportunity to go.
+There are so many properties in Malaga and I’ve heard that property in Malaga is booming at this time of year.
 Of course I learned some things in my brief time there, so here are some things to know before you go to Malaga, Spain!

 Airport.
 First off the airport is pretty hot.
 Didn’t seem like they had any air conditioning.
 When checking in, you need to look at the board to find out which ticket counter to walk up to in order to check in.
 There is free wi-fi, but I was only able to get it to work when I arrived in Malaga.

 Wear comfortable shoes.
 You will need them!
 Malaga is a walking city.
 This is especially true if you stay in or around Centro Historico.
 I did so much walking, I just knew I was going to be leaving with defined legs and buns of steel.
 Having comfy shoes is a must.

 Roll your bags around.
 If you stay in the Centro Historico area you will more than likely be carrying, rolling, or dragging your bag to and from the place you are staying.
 Many streets don’t allow for cars to go down.
 Many of the taxis will drop you in the center and tell you which way to go.
 We all had to roll our bags through the streets trying to find our Airbnb.
 I also saw others rolling luggage and carrying golf club bags on their backs.